nerabits/Surge-Manual/policy/group.md

 #### url: Required

-Surge will send a HTTP HEAD request to the URL.
-The test only cares about whether receiving a response data, even if the response is a HTTP error.
+Surge will send an HTTP HEAD request to the URL.
+The test only cares about whether receiving a response data, even if the response is an HTTP error.

 #### interval: Optional, s \(Default: 600s\).